michelesr/thesis/src/intro.md

 *Gasista felice* @gasistafelice is an online management application made for GAS (Ethical Purchasing Groups) made by the beFair team, and initially developed for *DES* (Distretto Economia Solidale) Macerata.

-Gasista felice will be the main use cases for end to end testing, and in particularly, the focus will stay on his new, responsive and mobile friendly web-interface, based on *AngularJS* framework by Google.
+Gasista felice will be the main use case for end to end testing, and in particularly, the focus will stay on his new, responsive and mobile friendly web-interface, based on *AngularJS* framework by Google.

 #### Social Business Catalog